Kalmat/PyWinCtl/README.md

 ## Window Change Notifications <a name="watchdog"></a>

 watchdog sub-class, running in a separate Thread, will allow you to define hooks and its callbacks to be notified when some window states change.
+Accessible through 'watchdog' submodule.

 The watchdog will automatically stop when window doesn't exist anymore or main program quits.